Esquel Group: History

 Esquel was founded in 1978 by Yang Yuan-loong.
-According to one of his daughters, the decision to establish the company was influenced by China's economic opening that year.
+According to one of his daughters, the decision to establish the company was influenced by China's reform and opening up that year.
 Esquel supplies textiles to companies such as Nike, Tommy Hilfiger, Li Ning, ANTA Sports, Fila, Giordano, Muji.

 U.S. sanctions

 In July 2020, the United States Department of Commerce placed a Hong Kong–based subsidiary of Esquel Group on the Bureau of Industry and Security's Entity List for alleged use of forced labor of Uyghurs in Xinjiang.
 In July 2021, Esquel filed a lawsuit in the United States District Court for the District of Columbia against the U.S. government seeking removal from the Entity List.
 In August 2021, Esquel was removed, with conditions, from the Entity List by the inter-agency End-User Review Committee, which is composed of representatives from the U.S. Departments of Commerce, State, Defense, Energy, and Treasury.
 Several weeks later, Esquel resumed its lawsuit after failing to reach an agreement with the U.S. Commerce Department regarding the timetable for removal and the specifics of the conditions for removal.
-In November 2024, Esquel Group was banned from importing into the United States under the Uyghur Forced Labor Prevention Act.
+In November 2024, U.S. authorities added Esquel Group to a list of entities prohibited from importing into the United States under the Uyghur Forced Labor Prevention Act.